Social Care and Society

 Dr Paul Clarkson

 Dr Paul Clarkson is Deputy Director of SCS at Manchester.
 He leads on collaborative research in Manchester and other universities with a focus on digital social care and data analytics using routine data, dementia support, trials and observational studies.
 He is part of international partnerships in ageing assessment and promotes innovative public participation methods.
-He is also social care specialty lead for the Greater Manchester Clinical Research Network (CRN) and senior advisor for the Research Support Service Specialist Social Care Centre.
+He is also social care specialty lead for the NIHR North-West Regional Research Delivery Network (RDN) and senior advisor for the Research Support Service Specialist Social Care Centre.

 Read Paul’s research profile.